dotincorp/dotpad-sample-code/Windows/1.0.0/README.md

-# DotPadSDK-1.0.0 Sample Code for Windows
+# DotPadSDK 1.0.0 Sample Code for Windows